xinzhou93/CS280A/content/Project 5A.md

   </figure>
 </div>

-**Observations:**
-- The illusions work best when the two prompts have compatible structures (e.g., wizard beard → tree roots, mountain peaks → wave crests)
-- Using matching art styles ("oil painting", "watercolor") helps unify the two views
-- The averaged noise estimate forces the model to find a compromise that satisfies both prompts
+The illusions work best when the two prompts have compatible structures such as wizard beard → tree roots, mountain peaks → wave crests).
+In addition, using matching art styles ("oil painting", "watercolor") helps unify the two views.
+The averaged noise estimate forces the model to find a compromise that satisfies both prompts

 ## 1.9 Hybrid Images

-[Factorized Diffusion](https://dangeng.github.io/factorized_diffusion/) creates hybrid images—images that look like one thing from far away but reveal something different up close (just like in Project 2!).
+Factorized Diffusion creates hybrid images—images that look like one thing from far away but reveal something different up close (just like in Project 2).

 The algorithm combines low and high frequency components from two different noise estimates:
 - $\epsilon_1$: Denoise with prompt $p_1$ → apply low-pass filter